stormpath/stormpath-documentation/source/auth_n.rst

 - StackExchange
 - Twitch

+You can find example configurations for these providers :ref:`below <generic-oauth-config>`.
 The instructions below should allow you to integrate with any other OAuth provider not listed here.
 If you have any questions about integrating with an OAuth provider not listed here, feel free to contact us at support@stormpath.com and we will help as best as we can.

 Before you integrate your OAuth provider with Stormpath, you must complete the following steps: